NedKe/JS-PP2-The-Runner/README.md

 ## Design

-### Design Choices
+### Design idea

 The website is designed based on the idea from the classic snake and ladder game.
-To make a simpler graphic for the game,the snakes and ladders are replaced with rewards-punishments in green-red squares and question pop-ups that if answered correctly allow the user to move 2 squares forward and vice versa.
-The user gets feedback when selects a correct or incorrect answers and when is either rewrded or punished.
+Here, the snakes and ladders are replaced with rewards-punishments in green-red blocks and question pop-ups that move the user back and forth.
+The user gets visual and auditory feedback when selects correct or incorrect answers.

-### Fonts

-Google fonts and Font Awsome were used to style text and for icons.

 ### Structure

 -   The homepage loads as the starting page and shows a welcome box that contains the introduction to the game.
-The following pop-ups are attached to the homepage:
+The following popups are attached to the homepage:

     -   pop up giving the option to pick up the game level
     -   pop up showing questions and answers
     -   congrats message and a sound popping up when the answer is correct
     -   OH NO! message and a sound popping up when the answer is incorrect
     -   You lost message and a sound popping up when the game time is over
     -   Well done message and a sound popping up when the user wins the game

--   contact us
+-   The page contact us contains a form that allows the user to submit feedback to the website owner.
+    -   A thank you popup shows up after submitting the feedback that has the button to let the user return to the game

+### Sounds

+-   When the user starts the game, the following sounds play:

+    -   Background music is played, when the game starts.
+The user can mute the music by clicking on the speaker at the top left of the game.
+    -   A walk sound when dice rolls and the user starts running
+    -   A sound alert when the user is in a question block
+    -   A sound alert when the user submits a correct answer
+    -   A sound alert when the user submits an incorrect answer
+    -   A sound alert when the user is in a green block
+    -   A sound alert when the user is in a red block
+    -   A sound when the game time is over, and the user loses the game
+    -   A sound when the user wins the game

-### Wireframes
+### Fonts

-No wire frames was used.
+Google fonts and Font Awsome were used to style text and for icons.

 ## Technologies Used

-### Languages

 -   HTML
 -   CSS
 -   JavaScript

-### Frameworks & Tools
+### Tools

 -   Git
 -   GitHub
 -   Gitpod-Visual Studio Code
 -   Font Awesome
--   Chrome DevTools
+-   Chrome DevTools console
 -   Lighthouse
 -   W3C Markup validation service
 -   W3C Jigsaw CSS validation service
 -   WAVE WebAIM web accessibility evaluation tool
 -   EmailJS
+-   TinyPNG

 ## Features

-The website has 2 pages and 7 features
+The website has 2 pages.

 ### Header